lixr992742702/tweetmock/README.md

 # Execution Steps

-> Open and run /project4_2/WebSocket.sln to activate server
+- Open and run /project4_2/WebSocket.sln to activate server
-> Run Twitter Clone.html to open UIs.
+- Run Twitter Clone.html to open UIs.
-> How to use:
+- How to use:
+	**Register**
-	Register： 	Input username and password connected with "*", for example: enter "user1*1111", then click Register button.
+	Input username and password connected with "*", for example: enter "user1*1111", then click Register button.
 If succeed, return "Register succeed".
+	**Login**
-	Login: 		Similar with Register, input username and password connected with "*", then click Login button.
+	Similar with Register, input username and password connected with "*", then click Login button.
 If succeed, return "Login succeed, username, password".
+	**Logout**
-	Logout: 	Click logout button to disconnect account.
+	Click logout button to disconnect account.
 If succeed, return "Logout succeed".
+	**Subscribe**
-	Subscribe: 	Input username you want to follow and click Subscribe button.
-				If succeed, reutrn "Subscribe succeed, follow tweet from username".
+	Input username you want to follow and click Subscribe button.If succeed, reutrn "Subscribe succeed, follow tweet from username".
+	**Tweet**
-	Tweet: 		Input tweet as "content#hashtag@username", for example: enter "I love cats!#cats@user2", click Tweet button to tweet.
+	Input tweet as "content#hashtag@username", for example: enter "I love cats!#cats@user2", click Tweet button to tweet.
 If succeed, return "Tweet Succeed!" and tweet content, hashtag and mention.
+	**Retweet**
-	Retweet: 	When you receive a live tweet, the tweet id will be shown on screen.
+	When you receive a live tweet, the tweet id will be shown on screen.
 If you want to retweet, enter this tweet id and click retweet button.
 If succeed, return "Retweet:" with tweet content, hashtag and mention.
+	**Query hashtag**
-	Query hashtag： Input a hashtag, then click HashtagSearch button to get all tweets with this hashtag.
+	Input a hashtag, then click HashtagSearch button to get all tweets with this hashtag.
+	**Query subscribed**
-	Query subscribed: Click SubscribedTweets button to get all tweets you subscribed.
+	Click SubscribedTweets button to get all tweets you subscribed.
+	**Query Mention**
-	Query Mention: Click Mymention button to get all tweets mention you.
+	Click Mymention button to get all tweets mention you.

 # Code explain